350 Court St - First Flr

 Cathryn S. Korth, Assistant to the Prosecuting Attorney

 Cathy moved to the San Juan Islands in 2008 from Nampa, Idaho.
 Before joining the San Juan County Prosecuting Attorney’s Office she worked in Boise, Idaho, for the law firm of Moore Smith Buxton & Turcke, Chartered, which specializes in Municipal Bonds, General Municipal Law, Environmental, Natural Resource and Water Law.

 The love of sailing and travel brought Cathy, her husband, Brad, and son, Dylan to Friday Harbor.
 Their long-range goal is to circumnavigate the world and feel that the San Juans is the perfect place to practice.
 In the meantime, Cathy enjoys spending time with family and friends, running, hiking, reading, and exploring her beautiful new home in Washington State.

-Vacant, Legal Assistant - Superior Court
+Cari A. Wilson, Legal Assistant - Superior Court

 Camolyn Armstrong, Legal Assistant - District Court

 Camolyn joined the San Juan County Prosecutor’s Office in 2007.
 She moved to San Juan Island in 1993 from Mt.
 View, California.
 Her passions are cooking, water sports, hiking with her dog, spending time outdoors, during the cold winter months, reading a good book and quilting.

 Elizabeth Halsey, Legal Assistant - Land Use and Child Support